Musk family: Errol Musk

-Errol Graham Musk is a South African politician and businessman, who was elected as an independent to represent Sunnyside on the Pretoria City Council in 1972.
+Errol Graham Musk (born May 25, 1946) is a South African politician and businessman, who was elected as an independent to represent Sunnyside on the Pretoria City Council in 1972.

 Musk had a lucrative engineering business which took on "large projects such as office buildings, retail complexes, residential subdivisions, and an air force base."
 He also owned an auto parts store, at least half a share in an emerald mine, and even "one of the biggest houses in Pretoria".
 He was married to Maye Musk from 1970 to 1979.

 Maye's book recalls that at the time of the divorce, he owned two homes, a yacht, a plane, five luxury cars, and a truck.

 In the early 1990s, Errol, then aged 45, married Heide Bezuidenhout, a 25-year old he described as "one of the best looking women I've ever seen in my life".
 They had two children.
 Jana Bezuidenhout, who later became his romantic partner, was his stepdaughter from that marriage, four years old at the time Errol became her stepfather.

 Errol Musk's mother, Cora Amelia Robinson, was English from Liverpool, and his father, Walter Henry James Musk, was mostly English-South African.